Plan and manage costs for Azure Cognitive Services

 Export cost data

 You can also export your cost data to a storage account.
 This is helpful when you need or others to do additional data analysis for costs.
-For example, a finance teams can analyze the data using Excel or Power BI.
+For example, finance teams can analyze the data using Excel or Power BI.
 You can export your costs on a daily, weekly, or monthly schedule and set a custom date range.
 Exporting cost data is the recommended way to retrieve cost datasets.

 - Learn how to optimize your cloud investment with Azure Cost Management.